alvarogarcia7/learn-you-a-haskell-for-great-good/README.txt

 2015-05-28 1948

-Apparently, the function definition doubleMe does not work on the REPL
+Apparently, the function definition doubleMe does not work on the REPL. this has been solved: page 16: Remember, if you’re trying to define this function inside GHCi, you have to include a let before the function name.
+However, if you’re defining this function inside a script and then loading that script into GHCi, you don’t have to mess around with let.

 There is autocomplete on the REPL, hit TAB